 I initially began teaching French in 2004 at a private school when the French teacher there suddenly quit.
 I taught French as a second language at that school and my only qualification at the time was that I spoke French.
-Since then I obtained my two-year Bachelor of Education at the U of C. I was promptly hired by a large school board.
+Since then I obtained my two-year Bachelor of Education at the University of Calgary.
+I was promptly hired by a large school board.
 I have taught in both the French Immersion and the FSL programs, with FSL being my favourite.
 I use the AIM Language Learning program and I love bringing students from absolute beginner to French conversationalists.

 How do you charge for your teaching services?

 Where do you hold your teaching sessions?

 Currently, I offer both online and in-person classes.
 In-person classes are held in my home located in the community of Glendale, close to Sarcee Trail and 17 Ave SW.
 A second location may be added for the 2022/23 term.